bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 The LED display path is **bidirectional, full-duplex**.
 The SPI bus between the Zynq and the front-panel RP2040 carries a full framebuffer in each direction on every refresh: the Zynq tells the RP2040 what it wants displayed, and the RP2040 tells the Zynq what is actually on the panel right now.

 This bidirectionality is necessary because the RP2040 is not a pure dumb slave.
 It runs its own animations, plays back local content (Bad Apple, a Doom playthrough, boot animations, idle screensavers), and composites host-pushed overlays on top of local content.
-At any given moment, the RP2040 is the authoritative source for what pixels are actually lit on the panel — the controller cannot know what the LEDs are showing unless the RP2040 tells it.
+At any given moment, the RP2040 is the authoritative source for what pixels are actually lit on the panel -- the controller cannot know what the LEDs are showing unless the RP2040 tells it.
 The operator console sidebar mirror depends on this, because the mirror must reflect the physical panel state, not the controller's intent.

-**Who owns what on the Zynq side.** The SPI slave peripheral in the PL fabric is the physical link. **R5 core 1** owns the TX buffer (what gets sent on MOSI) — in thermal mode it's rendering a live thermal map from its own telemetry table every frame. **R5 core 0** owns the RX buffer readback (what comes in on MISO) — it consumes this for the 448×448 sidebar mirror in the operator console.
+**Who owns what on the Zynq side.** The SPI slave peripheral in the PL fabric is the physical link. **R5 core 1** owns the TX buffer (what gets sent on MOSI) -- in thermal mode it's rendering a live thermal map from its own telemetry table every frame. **R5 core 0** owns the RX buffer readback (what comes in on MISO) -- it consumes this for the 448x448 sidebar mirror in the operator console.
 Linux does not touch the SPI peripheral at all.
 When Linux wants to push user content (a `led_set()` from a StarC program, or a status pattern from a systemd unit, or a custom animation from a daemon), it sends a `CMD_LED_PUSH` rpmsg descriptor to core 1, and core 1 writes the user framebuffer into the TX buffer on Linux's behalf.

 **Data flow:**

 ```
-R5 core 1 command + optional framebuffer ──MOSI──►  RP2040 ──►  64×64 LED matrix
+R5 core 1 command + optional framebuffer --MOSI-->  RP2040 -->  64x64 LED matrix
-                                                       │
+                                                       |
-R5 core 0 sidebar mirror  ◄──MISO── RP2040 current framebuffer + status
+R5 core 0 sidebar mirror  <--MISO-- RP2040 current framebuffer + status
 ```

 Every SPI transaction exchanges one full frame in each direction.
 The MOSI payload carries a command byte (PUSH, NOP, MODE_HOST, MODE_THERMAL, MODE_BADAPPLE, MODE_DOOM, MODE_BOOT, MODE_OVERLAY, MODE_CRASH, RESET) followed by an optional 4,096-byte framebuffer if the command is PUSH.
-The MISO payload carries a status header (current mode, frame counter, underrun flag) followed by the 4,096-byte framebuffer that the RP2040 is *currently lighting up* — ground truth for whatever the panel is showing this instant.
+The MISO payload carries a status header (current mode, frame counter, underrun flag) followed by the 4,096-byte framebuffer that the RP2040 is *currently lighting up* -- ground truth for whatever the panel is showing this instant.

 **Who is the SPI master:** the RP2040 drives SCK and CS.
 This flips the conventional "Zynq as master, RP2040 as slave" arrangement, and it's deliberate.
 The RP2040 owns the LED refresh timer, so it knows when a frame is about to be latched into the panel drivers.
-Initiating the SPI transaction on the RP2040's own frame-refresh clock gives you free v-sync alignment — every readback corresponds to a specific, completed refresh cycle, with no tearing risk.
+Initiating the SPI transaction on the RP2040's own frame-refresh clock gives you free v-sync alignment -- every readback corresponds to a specific, completed refresh cycle, with no tearing risk.
 The Zynq's fabric SPI core runs in slave mode, responding whenever the RP2040 strobes CS.
 Master/slave selection is a firmware configuration choice, not a wiring change; both modes use the same four wires (SCK, MOSI, MISO, CS) in the same directions.

 **Modes of operation:**